Big Raven Plateau: Stratigraphy

+A map of geological formations forming the Big Raven Plateau.
+The small isolated occurrences east of the plateau are in the neighbouring Kakiddi Valley.

-The Big Raven Plateau is subdivided into at least 10 geological formations, each being the product of a distinct period of volcanic activity.
-These periods of volcanic activity occurred during five magmatic cycles of the Mount Edziza volcanic complex; each cycle began with the effusion of alkali basalt and culminated with the eruption of lesser volumes of felsic magma.
-The two oldest geological formations comprising the Big Raven Plateau are the Raspberry and Armadillo formations, which were deposited by volcanic eruptions during the first magmatic cycle between 7.5 and 6 million years ago.
-Overlying these two geological formations are the Nido and Pyramid formations, which were deposited between 6 and 1 million years ago during the second magmatic cycle.
+The Big Raven Plateau is subdivided into at least 10 geological formations, each representing a distinct period of volcanic activity.
+Volcanism during the first magmatic cycle of the Mount Edziza volcanic complex between 7.5 and 6 million years ago formed the Raspberry and Armadillo formations.
+The overlying Nido and Pyramid formations were deposited by volcanic eruptions during the second magmatic cycle between 6 and 1 million years ago.

-The fifth, sixth and seventh oldest geological formations comprising the Big Raven Plateau are the Ice Peak, Pillow Ridge and Edziza formations, which were deposited during the third magmatic cycle between about 1 and 0.8 million years ago.
-Volcanic eruptions during the fourth magmatic cycle between 0.8 and 0.2 million years ago deposited the Klastline and Kakiddi formations whereas the Big Raven Formation, the youngest geological formation comprising the Big Raven Plateau, was deposited during the fifth magmatic cycle in the last 20,000 years.
+Between about 1 and 0.8 million years ago, volcanism during the third magmatic cycle formed the Ice Peak, Pillow Ridge and Edziza formations.
+Volcanic eruptions during the fourth magmatic cycle between 0.8 and 0.2 million years ago deposited the Klastline and Kakiddi formations.
+The Big Raven Formation, the youngest forming the Big Raven Plateau, was deposited by eruptions during the fifth magmatic cycle in the last 20,000 years.

+Most of the Big Raven Plateau rocks are assigned to the Nido, Ice Peak, Armadillo and Raspberry formations, which are the most voluminous.
+The Klastline, Kakiddi, Big Raven, Pyramid, Pillow Ridge and Edziza formations are significantly less extensive; the latter three are largely restricted to Mount Edziza.
+Nearly all of the Big Raven Formation lavas occur on the gently sloping surface of the plateau.
+However, they also exist on the flanks of Mount Edziza and in the summit area of Ice Peak.

 Raspberry Formation

 The Raspberry Formation is exposed at the base of prominent escarpments on the western, southwestern and southeastern sides of the Big Raven Plateau.
-It has an elevation of less than 1310 m along the Mess Creek Escarpment and consists of flat-lying basaltic lava flows interbedded with scoria.
-More than 180 m of Raspberry lava flows are exposed in the Mess Creek Escarpment, most of which were erupted from a shield volcano that formed on a Late Miocene erosion surface.
-These lava flows travelled westward into the ancestral valley of Mess Creek whereas those exposed on and around Cartoona Ridge at the southeastern end of the Big Raven Plateau most likely issued from a smaller volcanic centre northeast of the Raspberry shield.
-A minimum age for the timing of Raspberry volcanism is 7.4–6.2 million years.
+It has an elevation of less than 1310 m along the Mess Creek Escarpment and consists of basaltic lava flows interbedded with scoria.
+More than 180 m of Raspberry lava flows are exposed in the Mess Creek Escarpment, most of which issued from a Late Miocene shield volcano.
+A smaller volcanic centre northeast of the Raspberry shield was most likely the source of valley-filling lava flows exposed on and around Cartoona Ridge.
+The timing of Raspberry volcanism has been given a minimum age of 7.4–6.2 million years.